Indian Journal of Psychiatry

 The Indian Journal of Psychiatry is a monthly peer-reviewed open access medical journal.
 It is published by Medknow Publications on behalf of the Indian Psychiatric Society.
 It covers research in all fields of psychiatry.

 History

 The journal was established in 1949 as the Indian Journal of Neurology and Psychiatry and obtained its present name in 1958.
-The editor-in-chief is Om Prakash Singh The following persons have been editors-in-chief:
+The editor-in-chief is Sujit Sarkhel The following persons have been editors-in-chief: